-- To control corrosion and scale, maintain the water chemistry of the recirculating water within the parameters listed in Table 2.
+- To control corrosion and scale, maintain the water chemistry of the recirculating water within the parameters listed in Table 8 on the following page.
 The specific measures required vary from system to system and are dependent on the chemistry of the make-up water, the metallurgy of the piping and heat transfer devices exposed to the recirculating water, and the temperatures at which the system will be operating. - Bleed/blowdown, the continuous flow of a small portion of the recirculating water to a drain, is used to control the concentration of dissolved solids.
 On rare occasions, this may be adequate to control scale and corrosion.
-More often, chemical scale and corrosion inhibitors are necessary, which raise the allowable level of dissolved solids without the risk of scale and corrosion. - In cases where bleed/blowdown alone is being employed for corrosion and scale control without chemical treatment your water treatment specialist may recommend more conservative limits than those shown in Table 2.
+More often, chemical scale and corrosion inhibitors are necessary, which raise the allowable level of dissolved solids without the risk of scale and corrosion. - Keep the chemically treated water within the guidelines given in Table 8.
+In cases where bleed/blowdown alone is being employed for corrosion and scale control without chemical treatment your water treatment specialist may recommend more conservative limits than those shown in Table 8.